If you have a badly damaged or decayed tooth, a dental crown can restore its function and make it look healthy and vibrant.

 - Build a dental bridge – A series of dental crowns are joined together to make a bridge and replace a single tooth or successive missing teeth.
 The crown on each end serves as an anchor, and the replacement teeth are in the middle.

 - Restore a dental implant – A custom-made crown is made to match your natural teeth.
 It’s secured to the implant.
+Our dental implants page explains the process.

 Types of Dental Crowns